-Halfway through each of the four nine-week grading periods, a formal notice, "Progress Report", is sent to parents of those elementary and secondary students who are not achieving at or excelling beyond expected levels in assigned subjects.
+Halfway through each of the four nine-week grading periods, a formal "Progress Report" is sent to parents.
 The reports itemize specific academic weaknesses and strengths, and/or provide parents with the opportunity to schedule a conference with the teacher.
 Progress report distribution takes place during the middle of each nine week marking period.